sig-ml/bleedml/README.md

 BleedML
 =======

-The aim is o have a pip installable library which implements as may of the "cool" / "latest" / "bleeding edge" algorithms in ML as possible.
+The aim is to have a pip installable library which implements as many of the "cool" / "latest" / "bleeding edge" algorithms in ML as possible.

 Installation